holzschu/a-shell/README.md

 ## Sandbox and Bookmarks

-a-Shell uses iOS 13 ability to access directories in other Apps sandbox.
+a-Shell uses iOS 13 ability to access directories in other Apps Sandboxes.
 Type `pickFolder` to access a directory inside another App.
 Once you have selected a directory, you can do pretty much anything you want here, so be careful.

 All the directories you access with `pickFolder` are bookmarked, so you can return to them later without `pickFolder`.
 You can also bookmark the current directory with `bookmark`. `showmarks` will list all the existing bookmarks, `jump mark` and `cd ~mark` will change the current directory to this specific bookmark, `renamemark` will let you change the name of a specific bookmark and `deletemark` will delete a bookmark.

-A user-configurable option in Settings lets you use the commands `s`, `g`, `l`, `r` and `d` instead or as well.
+A user-configurable option in settings lets you use the commands `s`, `g`, `l`, `r` and `d` instead or as well.

 If you are lost, `cd` will always bring you back to `~/Documents/`. `cd -` will change to the previous directory.